GCharles85/CharlesG_Fall24_6650_P3/README.md

+# PAXOS upgrades: Non-proposer servers set to automatically terminate at regular intervals
+#                 Proposers does not ask learners if they can commit, only acceptors.
+Learners can only #                 commit but cannot participate in the voting process

 # Project Setup Instructions

 This guide will walk you through the steps to set up and run the project using Docker.
 Follow the steps below carefully: